 Kathi Mangel was born and raised in the West San Fernando Valley.
 She graduated from UCLA with a BA in Spanish and Linguistics and spent her professional life working in retail for The Broadway and Nordstrom department stores, both in merchandising and human resources.
 After the birth of her third daughter, she ended her career in retail and began her life as a volunteer.
 She served as PTA president, Girl Scout Leader, Band Booster President and in several positions on the board of Temple Etz Chaim.
 Between 2007 and 2012, she owned and operated three weight management franchises in the Los Angeles area.

-Currently, Kathi chairs the board of Hillel 818 and has been a member of that board for the past 5 years.
+Kathi is the immediate former Board Chair of the board of Hillel 818 and has been a member of that board for the past 5 years.
 She also sits on the board of Sylvia Weisz Women’s Philanthropy of the Jewish Federation of Los Angeles.
 She is a member of SOAR, supporting the Jewish Home and a member of AIPAC.

 Karmi Monsher has been active in the Los Angeles Jewish community for many years, mainly with the Jewish Federation.
 Karmi has served as the Valley Alliance General Campaign Co-Chair, Major Gifts Co-Chair, Women’s Campaign Chair and Women’s Philanthropy President.
 Karmi is currently the King David Society Co-Chair.
 Karmi is also currently serving on the PK-12 committee of the Jewish Federation.
 Karmi is proud to serve on the board of Hillel 818.
 Karmi is active in her synagogue, Adat Ari El as well as serving on the Executive Committee of Camp Ramah.
 Karmi worked for Camp Ramah in California as the Outreach and Recruitment Coordinator, doing her part to ensure a strong and vibrant Jewish future.
 Karmi is married to Harold Monsher and they have two wonderful sons, Jesse and Jaime.